 Whilst the College is fortunate in being a relatively well-endowed college, its commitments and role in the University are commensurately significant and the College has experienced, and will continue to face, a number of significant financial challenges many of which are common to the University and other Cambridge colleges.
-As the COVID-19 pandemic recedes, the College continues to work on our core priorities.
-Chief among these are the need to raise endowment funds to underpin student support, to cope with increased cost of pension provision, to manage the cost of maintaining and refurbishing the College buildings, to steward the Endowment through potentially difficult financial markets, and to take meaningful action to address the climate crisis.
+The College continues to focus on our core priorities, which include the need to raise endowment funds to underpin student support, to cope with increased cost of pension provision, to manage the cost of maintaining and refurbishing the College buildings, to steward the Endowment through potentially difficult financial markets, and to take meaningful action to address the climate crisis.